juanpprieto/hydrogen-multipass/README.md

+This is NOT an official Shopify implementation, use at your own risk

+---

 # Hydrogen Demo Store + Multipass Google Sign in and checkout persistence

 At the time of writing [multipass](https://shopify.dev/docs/api/multipass) is available for Shopify Plus customers only.